Maybe your profile URL still screams “DJxCrayBeats2007” or some other relic from your experimental high school phase.

 Frequently asked questions

-What’s the difference between URL parameters and a query string?
+What is the difference between URL parameters and query strings?

 Have you ever wondered what sets certain web addresses apart from the rest?
 Why do some URLs feel tailor-made to cater to your interests and preferences?